How Does Our Body Change as We Age? Part 1

 Changes in Muscles and Bones

 Most people lose a substantial amount of muscle as they age.
-Broadly speaking, muscles decrease in strength, endurance, size and weight relative to total body weight.
+Broadly speaking, muscles decrease in strength, endurance, size, and weight relative to total body weight.
 However, the late onset of these changes and their unpredictable rate of appearance suggest that they may not be due to aging but rather one due to inactivity, nutritional deficiency, disease or other long-standing conditions.
 Curiously, both the diaphragm and the heart, two muscles that work continuously throughout life, appear to be relatively unchanged by aging.

 We also experience changes in cartilage, the flexible, cushioning substance that provides the lubricating surface of most joints.
 Decreased water content and changes in cartilage structure and chemistry may reduce the ability for our cartilage to bounce back during repetitive stress as we grow older.

 Bone loss is a universal aspect of aging that occurs at highly individual rates.
-While bone growth and remodeling occurs throughout life, as we age the growth of bone slows and the bone begins to thin and become more porous.
+While bone growth and remodeling occur throughout life, as we age the growth of bone slows and the bone begins to thin and become more porous.
 The internal latticework of bones also loses its horizontal supports, which significantly compromises its strength.

 The skull, on the other hand, appears to thicken with age.
 This growth is most apparent deep in the skull and in the frontal sinuses.
-Bone growth also has been demonstrated well into advanced age in the ribs, the fingers and the femur.
-Changes in the hip may also be important, because growth in the midportion of the bone results in a wider but weaker bone.
+Bone growth also has been demonstrated well into advanced age in the ribs, the fingers, and the femur.
+Changes in the hip may also be important because growth in the midportion of the bone results in a wider but weaker bone.

 Conditioning, nutrition, hormones and disease have a significant influence on the degeneration of muscles and bones as we age.
 Conditioning is the most significant because disuse or underuse accelerates the declines in bone and muscle structures.
-Previous blogs have explored how exercise and nutrition can help you maintain strength in the muscles and other bodily systems.
+Previous posts have explored how exercise and nutrition can help you maintain strength in the muscles and other bodily systems.